Skip to content

 Niharika Singh

-Niharika Singh is an Indian anu, best known for Tamil cinema.
-Niharika Singh began their career in 2014.
+Niharika Singh is an Indian actor, best known for Tamil cinema.
+Niharika Singh began their career in 2014 and has been a prominent figure in the industry for over 12 years.
 With 30 credits to their name and an average audience rating of 6.3, Niharika Singh remains one of the most prolific and celebrated talents in the industry.
 Niharika Singh is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 30+Known Credits